jnnnnn/toyrobot/README.md

 The application is a simulation of a toy robot moving on a square table top.

+## Usage

+After setup, run the command line program with the command

+    toyrobot

 The following commands are permitted:

     PLACE X,Y,F